Get started with

 - "Weighted" averages can affect your total score.

 For example, homework assignments may count for more than quizzes.
-Your total score is an average of all your Mastering assignment scores, based on any weighting plan. - Review assignments to prepare for exams.
+Your total score is an average of all your Mastering assignment scores, based on any weighting plan.

 Resources to help you study